Benchmarking Counterfactual Image Generation

 In essence, evaluating counterfactual images requires balancing these metrics to ensure images are realistic, minimal in changes, and effective in showcasing intended modifications.

-We found that HVAE generates the most realistic counterfactuals across most metrics and datasets, namely the ones closest to the original data distribution.
-Introducing more attributes to condition the HVAE (complex graph on CelebA) affected image realism, while GAN maintained good performance.
-The GAN model, while capable of generating realistic images, failed to achieve optimal minimality due to its lower ability to preserve factual details, compared to HVAE, which is also evident by the composition metric.
+We found that HVAE generates the most realistic counterfactuals across most metrics and datasets.
+However, introducing more attributes to condition the HVAE (as in CelebA (complex)) affected image realism, exhibiting a known issue of its counterfactual training step, termed attribute amplification.
+GANs, while capable of generating realistic images, fail to achieve optimal minimality by preserving factual details, which is also evident through the composition metric.

 🎉 Summing it up! 🎉

 Our work bridges a critical gap in counterfactual image generation by introducing a unified framework that rigorously benchmarks diverse models, datasets, and causal graphs.
 With this standardized evaluation, we uncover the exceptional expressivity of hierarchical structures in HVAE, which outperforms VAEs and GANs by capturing causal variables more accurately and preserving semantic details.
 Notably, our experiments with complex datasets—like human faces and brain MRIs—highlight HVAE’s capacity to generate realistic, causally sound counterfactuals.
 As we extend the reach of this benchmark, we look forward to seeing the community build on our foundation, exploring new methods, models, and causal graphs.
-To support these efforts, we’ve created an easy-to-use Python package that enables future innovations in counterfactual generation.
+To support these efforts, we publish our open-source codebase to enable future contributions in counterfactual image generation.

 BibTeX